 By the autumn of 1918 Germany and its allies were exhausted.
-In addition to ground being lost by the German army, many German soldiers were killed and weakened by the 'Spanish flu'.
+The German army had lost ground including Lille and Mons which had been recaptured by British and French troops.
+In addition, many German soldiers had been killed or weakened by the 'Spanish flu'.
 This was a deadly virus which went on to kill millions worldwide the following year.
 Germany's army were on the point of defeat and its hungry citizens had begun to rebel.
 Strikes and even mutinies were common.

-By the last week of October the Central Powers including Germany, the Ottoman Empire and Austria-Hungary were in talks with the Allies about ending the fighting.
+By the last week of October, the Central Powers including Germany, the Ottoman Empire and Austria-Hungary were in talks with the Allies about ending the fighting.
 Bulgaria had already agreed a ceasefire which was signed on 29th September 1918 and came into effect at noon on 30th September 1918.
 On 30th October the Ottoman Empire agreed a ceasefire with representatives from Britain.
 This marked the end of their participation in World War I. Shortly after on 3rd November Austria-Hungary signed their ceasefire which would begin the following day (4th November).

 On 7th November a German delegation headed by Matthias Erzberger crossed the front line to discuss peace terms with the Allies.
-The German delegation met with representatives for the Allies led by Marshal Foch in a railway carriage in the forest of Compiègne, France.
+The German delegation met with representatives for the Allies led by Marshal Foch in a railway carriage in the Forest of Compiègne, France.
 Negotiations began on 8th November and took place over three days.
 On the second day of these negotiations, 9th November 1918, the German Kaiser abdicated and Germany was declared a Republic.